nyarurato/MillSimSharp/README.md

 ```

 If you have a G-code file at `src/MillSimSharp.Viewer/gcodes/test.nc`, the viewer will load and simulate it; otherwise it will run the demo scene.

-For more detailed developer information and debugging tips, see `docs/SDF.md` and `docs/DEVELOPER.md`.

 ## Build and Test (local)